We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Most fatal crashes occurred on US Trunk Highways and MN Trunk Highways, where most injury crashes happened on interstates and County State Aid Highways.
 While certain roads may be more prone to accidents than others, it only takes one negligent action on any road to result in a devastating collision.

-Ashwin knows that trucks in Minnesota need to abide by certain rules and regulations.
+We know that trucks in Minnesota need to abide by certain rules and regulations.
 The weight limitations for semi-trailers in Minnesota detail what rules they need to follow so they can be safe on the road.
 The following limitations are for 10-ton routes, which are all the paved routes in Minnesota unless there is a sign posted that shows a different axle weight.

 The type of accident you were involved in can indicate the identity of the negligent party and how you sustained injuries.
 There are a few ways that a large truck like a big rig or semi-trailer can crash.

-During Ashwin’s investigation, he may be able to learn more about the type of accident and why it happened from an EDR, or Event Data Recorder.
+During our investigation, we may be able to learn more about the type of accident and why it happened from an EDR, or Event Data Recorder.
 This can provide information surrounding the crash.
 The truck’s pre-crash dynamics, input, and other important information can be preserved and examined.
 With the data gathered here, it may indicate what the issue was and show if there were any unique aspects of the crash.

 When you’re seeking compensation for your injuries and damages, you will need to know the party responsible for these losses.
 There are a few possible parties that could have been the reason why you’ve been hurt.

 The driver could have been going too fast for weather conditions, following other cars too closely, or was engaging in other unsafe driving behaviors.
 They’re responsible for obeying the rules of the road and the regulations they need to follow.
-If they failed to do this and caused your injuries, Ashwin Madia will act as your attorney and hold them accountable.
+If they failed to do this and caused your injuries, Madia Newville will act as your attorney and hold them accountable.

 It’s also possible the driver wasn’t at fault for the crash.
 If the truck company didn’t load the truck properly or make sure the truck was safe for the road, they may be held accountable for your injuries.